programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 - Terminal (ie Windows PowerShell, or the terminal in macOS or Linux), or the terminal in VSC.
 The terminal in VSC can be obtained from Terminal > New Terminal.

 Some simple command line typing will be required.
-Most importantly you need to be able to move to the folder that your website file will be in.
+Most importantly, you need to be able to move to the folder that your website file will be in.
 If you use the VSC terminal, this should be automatic.

 - Web browser.
 Chrome, Safari, Edge etc.